This post may contain affiliate links. Please read our disclosure policy.

 What can be used instead of bananas?

-If you can’t eat bananas or just don’t enjoy them, use 2 cups of frozen cauliflower instead.
+If you don’t like bananas, use 2 cups of frozen cauliflower instead.
 Frozen cauliflower is a great thickening agent in smoothies and will give you extra veggies.
 You can’t taste it at all!
+Instead of bananas, you may also use apple sauce or Vanilla Greek yogurt.

 Can I prep this smoothie for later?